Do Machines Fail Like Humans? A Human-Centred Out-of-Distribution Spectrum for Mapping Error Alignment: Results

-In the \emph{far-OOD} regime (blue), under \textit{Low-Pass}, humans often outperform models, whereas \textit{High-Pass} and \textit{Contrast} largely preserve their near-OOD ordering.
-Human–human EC under \textit{High-Pass} becomes more variable (shaded error bars) yet mostly remains above human–model EC.
-For \textit{Low-Pass}, human–human EC stays higher, though its margin over human–model EC can narrow.
+Entering \emph{far-OOD} regime (blue), under \textit{Low-Pass}, humans often outperform models, whereas \textit{High-Pass} and \textit{Contrast} largely preserve their near-OOD ordering.
+Human–human EC under \textit{High-Pass} becomes more variable (shaded error bars) yet mostly remains above model-human EC.
+For \textit{Low-Pass}, human–human EC stays higher, though its margin over model-human EC narrows.
 Of note, EC for humans for \textit{Contrast} is exceptionally high (see level \textit{C05}), reflecting strong agreement about some images even at higher distortion levels.
 MA under \textit{Contrast} is comparatively low, meaning that both humans and models may agree on the correct-incorrect boundary (high EC) but diverge on their mistakes.
 By contrast, \textit{Low-Pass} produces the largest gap between human–human and model–human MA.

 Although alignment degrades with OOD level, the degree of degradation is strongly model-dependent.
-VLMs tend to maintain higher MA, ViTs struggle under \textit{Low-Pass}, and ViT-based architectures like Swin and MaxViT show robustness under \textit{High-Pass}.
+VLMs tend to maintain higher MA, CNNs struggle under \textit{Low-Pass}, and ViT-based architectures like Swin and MaxViT show robustness under \textit{High-Pass}.
 However, these patterns vary across OOD regimes, making it difficult to draw conclusions about alignment across the full spectrum.
-Therefore, we focus on quantifying regime-specific alignment in Section 2.3.2 and 2.3.3.
+Therefore, we focus on quantifying regime-specific alignment in the following sections.